 Modify the 2nd and 3rd paragraph of 5.1.2.3 as follows:

-The device may rediscover all the existing L2R meshes according to the procedure illustrated in Figure 5 and associate with the appropriate PAN.
+The device may rediscover an L2R mesh according to the procedure described in 5.1.2.1.1 or 5.1.2.1.2 and associate with the appropriate PAN.

-If the device wishes to remain within the same PAN, it may try to rediscover the L2R meshes within its PAN according to the procedure illustrated in Figure 6. hen the device attempts to join according to the procedure illustrated in Figure 7 if l2rMeshSelection is TRUE, or according to the procedure illustrated in Figure 8 if l2rMeshSelection is FALSE.
+If the device wishes to remain within the same PAN, it may try to rediscover the L2R meshes within its PAN according to the procedure described in 5.1.2.1.3.

+Then the device attempts to join the L2R mesh according to the procedure illustrated in Figure 7 if l2rMeshSelection is TRUE, or according to the procedure illustrated in Figure 8 if l2rMeshSelection is FALSE.

 Insert a new row in Table 52 before meshAddressMode as follows: